yasayllc/yasay_version/public/PRIVACY_POLICY_Weather.md

 ### Subscription & Payment Data

-SkyVista offers optional "Pro" subscriptions and in-app purchases.
+SkyVista offers optional "Pro" subscriptions (SkyVista Pro Annual and SkyVista Pro Monthly) for enhanced features.

 - **Payment Processing**: All payments are processed securely by the **Apple App Store**.
 SkyVista does not collect or store your credit card numbers, bank account details, or other payment credentials.
 - **Subscription Management**: We use **RevenueCat** to manage subscription status and verify purchases.
 RevenueCat receives anonymized transaction identifiers to ensure your "Pro" features are active across your devices.
 No personally identifiable information (PII) is shared with RevenueCat by us.
+- **Subscription Data Retention**: We retain anonymized subscription status information only for the duration necessary to provide you with Pro features.
+If you cancel your subscription, your status is updated at the end of your billing period.

 ## Third-Party Services